am01264/writings/2018-09-30-The Interface.md

 Not that paper itself is frustrating... but that every technology out there fails horribly in comparison to it.

 An example: Paper requires no manual, yet anyone can use it.
 It doesn't care that you use a red eraser instead of white.
-It doesn't care that you signed with ink, tears or blood... and it doesn't care that you don't have a hand to type, because you can grip a pen in you teeth if need be.
+It doesn't care that you signed with ink, tears or blood... and it doesn't care that you don't have a hand to type, because you can grip a pen in your teeth if need be.

 Paper is a technology, and it's use is fluid and intuitive... but modern technology, with it's computational power and raw strength is like a body-builder who can't stretch down, to pull his pants back up.